fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - There is a general statement:
     - formalized setting:
         - 'y(t)' is an instance of 'reellwertige Funktion'
-        - 'i' is an instance of 'integer'
+        - 'i' is an instance of 'integer number'
         - 'Y(s)' is an instance of 'komplexwertige Funktion'
         - There is an equation:
             - formalized left hand side: 'Laplace-Transformation'(y(t))